Organization-ready apps

 There are events and methods to help you keep track of which workspaces within an organization-wide deployment your app actually has access to.

-Two Events API events indicate to you when your organization-wide app has gained or lost access to a new workspace within your org:
+Two Events API events indicate to you when your organization-ready app has gained or lost access to a new workspace within your org:

 Subscribe to these events to have an up-to-date list of workspaces to monitor and act in.